 Responsibility - Accommodations

-Employees or applicants are responsible for informing their management team or Human Resources of the need for accommodation.
+Verizon is committed to accommodating qualified individuals with disabilities, and those who are pregnant or experiencing childbirth or pregnancy-related conditions, consistent with federal, state, and local disability discrimination and accommodation laws.
+Generally, employees or applicants are responsible for informing their management team or Human Resources of the need for accommodation.
 If you need accommodation for a disability in order to perform the essential functions of your position, contact your supervisor and your local Human Resources department for assistance.
 The Human Resources department will work with you to determine potential reasonable accommodations if doing so will enable you to perform the essential functions of your position, unless doing so would result in an undue hardship on the Company.
-Business necessity, operational considerations, work rules and co-worker impact may be considered in determining the nature of any accommodation to be made.
+Business necessity, operational considerations, work rules and co- worker impact may be considered in determining the nature of any accommodation to be made.
 Employees and applicants should not be placed in positions where, with or without reasonable accommodation, there would exist a direct threat to the safety or health of themselves or others.

-An individual who believes he/she has been subjected to, or is aware of, unlawful discrimination, harassment or retaliation should immediately bring their concerns to:
+Individuals who believe they have been subjected to, or are aware of, unlawful discrimination, harassment or retaliation should immediately bring their concerns to:

-The VZ Compliance Guideline at 844-894-8433 or online at www.verizonguidetine.com for Verizon employees/applicants
+The VZ Compliance Guideline at 844-894-8433 or online at www.verizonguideline.com for all Verizon employees/applicants

 Complaints will be treated in a confidential manner and information will only be shared on a need-to-know basis.
 All complaints will be properly investigated.
 Any unlawful acts of discrimination, harassment or retaliation will be addressed and remedied in an appropriate manner up to and including termination of employment.